Cheryl Clyburn Crawford, Executive Director

 (617) 542-8683 ext.
 211

 Cheryl Clyburn Crawford grew up in Boston and has worked for many years in communities of color advocating for voting and civil rights.
 She joined MassVOTE in 2008.
-In her official capacity, she directs the Democracy for Nonprofits program and the Civic Engagement Fund, which distributes seed money and technical support to community nonprofit organizations so that they can to make a significant commitment to voter empowerment.
+She directs the Democracy for Nonprofits program and the Civic Engagement Fund, which distributes seed money and technical support to community nonprofit organizations so that they can to make a significant commitment to voter empowerment.
 From 2010 to 2012, Cheryl directed MassVOTE’s Census and Redistricting Project, which, in cooperation with coalition partners, led over 3,000 people to take part in public redistricting hearings, culminating in new legislative maps that doubled the number of majority-minority districts.
 Cheryl is a critical public face for MassVOTE, recruiting coalition members, new donors, and volunteers.
-She sits on the Executive Board of the NAACP-Boston Branch as 2nd Vice President, and is an Executive Board Member and former Chair of the Board of Emerge Massachusetts.
+She sits on the Executive Board of the NAACP-Boston Branch as 1st Vice President, and is a past Executive Board Member and former Chair of the Board of Emerge Massachusetts.
 Before MassVOTE, Cheryl served as Chief of Staff to State Representative Willie Mae Allen.
 She is a graduate of Lesley College.
 Cheryl frequently serves as poll worker for the City of Boston.

 Shaughnessy Barboza, Youth Coordinator